 The Commission encourages the leveraging of additional funds for a project by considering leveraging in the evaluation criteria for the medium and large infrastructure projects, however, applicants are not required to leverage funds.
+The Commission will only consider funds that are not allocated by the Commission on a project specific basis as eligible for leveraging points; with the exception of State Transportation Improvement Program funding.

-The Commission will only consider cash funds for leveraging.
-Pre-construction phases funded by the local agency will be considered for leveraging even if the funds were expended before the application deadline.
+Applicants cannot use leveraging funds for the non-infrastructure component.
+In-kind work cannot be used for leveraging; all leveraging funds must be cash funds.
+Preconstruction phases funded by the local agency can be used as leveraging even if the funds were expended before the application deadline.